guMcrey/version-rocket/README.md

 ## Features

 - Support all modern browsers
+- Real-time detection of available versions is provided in two ways: 1. through managing version numbers; 2. by detecting updates in specified file contents
-- Available version real-time monitoring, support any version format, such as: 1.1.0, 1.1.1.0, 1.1.0-beta, etc.
+  - Managing version numbers supports any version format, such as 1.1.0, 1.1.1.0, 1.1.0-beta, etc.
+  - Detecting updates in specified file contents supports any file on a remote server `v1.7.0`
 - Support personalized version popup text and theme, also support custom UI
 - Sync deployment message to Lark or WeCom group chat after successful deploy
 - Card text and templates for deployment messages support customization, and support the dynamically generated fields.